GIC Comparison; Which Bank is Best For Indian Students in Canada?

 Canadian Imperial Bank of Commerce is another mainstream bank in Canada that offers a GIC program to students from India.

-They are particularly renowned for their faster application processing, lesser application fee and higher application acceptance rate.
+They are particularly renowned for their faster application processing, application fee waiver and higher application acceptance rate.

 Pros